JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 ```
 ```
 FUNCTION GetText () AS CWSTR
-SetText (BYREF wszText AS WSTRING) AS BOOLEAN
+FUNCTION SetText (BYREF wszText AS WSTRING) AS BOOLEAN
 ```

 | Parameter  | Description |